 What Will I Do as a SEAP at NRL-SSC?

 As part of the SEAP experience, students at NRL-SSC are required to complete a project and/or experiment under the guidance of their mentor based on the mentor's research focus and the interest of the student.
-Upon the project's completion, the students will submit a written abstract, design a scientific poster and deliver a formal presentation of his/her findings to other students, NRL scientists and others and participate in a poster session on the final day of the internship.
+Upon the project's completion, the students will design a scientific poster and deliver a formal presentation of his/her work to other students, NRL scientists and others and participate in a poster session on the final day of the internship.

-During the eight-week program at NRL-SSC, students visit other scientific agencies and organizations at SSC, attend seminars presented by visitng scientists and professors, and participate in student working lunches with other SEAP interns.
+During the eight-week program at NRL-SSC, students visit other scientific agencies and organizations at SSC, attend seminars presented by visiting scientists and professors, and participate in student working lunches with other SEAP interns.

 A typical day may include any or all of the following: